indimail/indimail-virtualdomains/.github/README-indimail.md

 * If your system has <u>/run</u> or <u>/var/run</u>, <b>svscan</b> writes it pid to <u>.svscan.pid</u> in <u>/run/svscan</u> (or <u>/var/run/svscan</u>) directory in exclusive mode.
 If <u>.svscan.pid</u> exists it reads the pid from this file and checks if the pid belongs to another <b>svscan</b> process.
 If it does, <b>svscan</b> exits 0.
 If the pid belongs to another process, <b>svscan</b> removes the pidfile and proceeds further.
 If <u>/run/svscan</u> (or <u>/var/run/svscan</u>) doesn't exist, it is created.
 * It sets <b>SCANDIR</b> and <b>PWD</b> environment variable setting them to the value of <u>scandir</u>.
 * If <b>SETSID</b> environment variable is set, <b>svscan</b> becomes a session leader by calling setsid(2).
-* If <b>SCANLOG</b> is set, <b>svscan</b> sets up a logger to write all output on descriptor 1 and 2 to the directory <u>/var/log/svscan/current</u>.
+* If <b>SCANLOG</b> is set, <b>svscan</b> sets up a logger to write all output on descriptor 1 and 2 to the log <u>/var/log/svscan/current</u>.
 * <b>svscan</b> sets up signal handers for <b>SIGHUP</b> and <b>SIGTERM</b>.
 The <b>SIGHUP</b> handler reaps childs that die and <b>SIGTERM</b> handler shuts down <b>supervise</b> processes gracefully.
 * If <b>INITCMD</b> environment variable is set, it calls an initialization program (value of <b>INITCMD</b> env variable).
-If <b>INITCMD</b> is set but empty, <b>svscan</b> executes /service/.svscan/run if /service/.svscan/run has executable bit set.
+If <b>INITCMD</b> is set but empty, <b>svscan</b> executes /service/.svscan/run if it has the executable bit set.
 This initialization routine is run only once during the lifespan of supervise.
 * It then gets the value of <b>AUTOSCAN</b> environment variable.
 * It then finds all subdirectories in <u>scandir</u>.
 * From this point onwards it runs forever
 * If <b>AUTOSCAN</b> variable is not set or if it's value is zero, <b>svscan</b> runs in an infinite loop of 60 seconds.
 If any supervised service dies, it restarts it.
 The default of 60 seconds can be changed by setting <b>SCANINTERVAL</b> environment variable.
 Without <b>AUTOSCAN</b> set, the only job of <b>svscan</b> is to reap processes that die. <b>svscan</b> doesn't scan <u>scandir</u> after startup.
 So new services if created will not get started automatically.
-But you can send a HUP signal to <b>svscan</b> to scan <u>scandir</u>.
+But you can send a HUP signal to <b>svscan</b> to scan <u>scandir</u> and take up new services to be started and monitored.
 * If <b>AUTOSCAN</b> variable is set, wakes up every 60 seonds to scan <u>scandir</u> for new subdirectories.
 The default of 60 seconds can be changed by setting <b>SCANINTERVAL</b> environment variable.
 * The name of every subdirectory represents a service.
 * For each subdirectory <u>dir</u>, <b>svscan</b> starts a supervised process passing the subdirectory name <u>dir</u> as a single argument to [supervise(8)](https://github.com/indimail/indimail-mta/wiki/supervise.8).
 * If the subdirectory has a subdirectory named log, <b>svscan</b> starts another supervised process passing two arguments; The subdirctory name <u>log</u> as the first argument and <u>dir</u> as the second argument. <b>svscan</b> also creates a pipe when <u>dir/log</u> exists.
 The output of the first supervised process on descriptor 1 is passed through the pipe to the second supervised process.
 Thus, the second supervised process can read descriptor 0 to log the output of the first supervised process to a log file.
 If you use [multilog](https://github.com/indimail/indimail-mta/wiki/multilog.8), the output typically gets logged to <u>/var/log/svc/dir/current</u>.
-This pipe is always kept open so that even if the log process dies, <b>svscan</b> can again start another supervised log process which reads the pending data in the pipe and log it safely.
-This ensures that logs do not get lost as long as <b>svscan</b> is up and running.
+This pipe is always kept open, so that, even if the log process dies, <b>svscan</b> can again start another supervised log process which reads the pending data in the pipe and log it safely.
+This ensures that output logged by your service do not get lost as long as <b>svscan</b> is up and running.
 If <b>svscan</b> dies, this pipe will get closed and you may end up loosing any data that was written to the pipe but not read by the logger.
 * <b>svscan</b> executes <u>/service/.svscan/shutdown</u> if it exists on receipt of <b>SIGTERM</b>.
 You can write your shutdown script to kill all non-logger supervised processes first.
 You can do this by using [svc(8)](https://github.com/indimail/indimail-mta/wiki/svc.8) by calling `svc -dxW /service/*`.
 Once the <b>svc</b> command returns you can use `svc -dxW /service/*/log` to terminate all log processes.
 * After executing shutdown program, what <b>svscan</b> does, depends on if it is running as PID 1 or PID > 1.
 * If running as PID 1, <b>svscan</b> sends a <b>SIGTERM</b> signal to all supervised process using kill(0, SIGTERM), waits for 30 seconds to send a second <b>SIGTERM</b> using kill(0, SIGTERM) and again waits for 30 seconds before sending a third <b>SIGTERM</b> using kill(0, SIGTERM).
 The time intervals between sending the <b>SIGTERM</b> signal can be adjusted by setting KILLWAIT, KILLWAIT1, KILLWAIT2 environment variables.
 See [svscan(8)](https://github.com/indimail/indimail-mta/wiki/svscan.8) for explanation of these variables.